-XGL Architecture Guide
+XGLTM Architecture Guide

-2550 Garcia Avenue Mountain View, CA 94043 U.S.A.
+SunSoft, Inc. A Sun Microsystems, Inc. Business 2550 Garcia Avenue Mountain View, CA 94043 U.S.A.

-© 1995 Sun Microsystems, Inc. 2550 Garcia Avenue, Mountain View, California 94043-1100 U.S.A.
+Copyright 1997 Sun Microsystems, Inc. 2550 Garcia Avenue, Mountain View, California 94043-1100 U.S.A.
 All rights reserved.

 This product or document is protected by copyright and distributed under licenses restricting its use, copying, distribution, and decompilation.
 No part of this product or document may be reproduced in any form by any means without prior written authorization of Sun and its licensors, if any.
+Third-party software, including font technology, is copyrighted and licensed from Sun suppliers.